Canon XTi vs Leica SL

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Leica SL (Typ 601) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XTi does not offer wifi capability.
+In contrast, the XTi does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the XTi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.